JordWyatt/rightmove-by-notice-period/README.md

 locationIdentifiers - Comma seperated RightMove location identifiers, you can grab this from your target search URL in a browser

 [filters]
-availableAfterNWeeks - The number of weeks until you need to move, only properties available after this date will be returned radius - Radius in miles minPrice - Minimum Price maxPrice - Maximum Price
+availableAfter - The date you want to filter properties by, only properties available on or after this date will be returned availableAfterNWeeks - (OVERRIDES availableAfter) The number of weeks until you need to move, only properties available after this date will be returned radius - Radius in miles minPrice - Minimum Price maxPrice - Maximum Price